"It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently."

 Reputation is the overall sense of integrity and trust that an organisation exudes.
 It is a perceived by others.
 It is intangible.
 Yet organisations are wholly accountable for it.
 Effective management of reputation has never been more important than in an era that combines profound corporate uncertainty with intense media capability.

-With boards being both culpable and liable for an organisations reputation it is an important topic for HIAs to invite discussion on.
-This paper explores key aspects of organisational reputation, its fragility, estimating its value and the multifarious role heads of internal audit (HIAs) have in providing assurance over its management.
+With boards being both culpable and liable for an organisations reputation it is an important topic for CAEs to invite discussion on.
+This paper explores key aspects of organisational reputation, its fragility, estimating its value and the multifarious role chief audit executives (CAEs) have in providing assurance over its management.